trenta-io/trenta-icons/README.md

 	sudo apt-get install rainier-icon-theme

+## Installing Trenta Icons in Arch
+Trenta icons are now in the [AUR as rainier-ui-icons-git](https://aur.archlinux.org/packages/rainier-ui-icons-git)!

 ## Installing Trenta Icons in Other Distros
 We would love to have Trenta icon packages made for other distros too!
 If you have the skills, please let us know!